Zionist antisemitism: Right-wing and Christian Zionist antisemitism

 Atalia Omer wrote that young Israeli activists "increasingly recognize that their safety depends on linking the fight against antisemitism to other social justice struggles", mentioning those, such as B'Tselem, who "for years have decried the weaponization of antisemitism".
 Omer said that these "critical voices are silenced within the entrenched ideological regime that the IHRA represents as it coalesces with white nationalist and Christian Zionist antisemitism".

 The Norwegian far-right domestic terrorist Anders Behring Breivik is both an antisemitic neo-Nazi and a strong supporter of the State of Israel.
 The Slovenian philosopher Slavoj Žižek described Breivik's ideology as an "extreme version" of "Zionist anti-Semitism", writing that Breivik is "antisemitic, but pro-Israel" because in Breivik's view the Israeli state is a "first line of defense against Muslim expansion". Žižek notes that Breivik believes that France and the United Kingdom have a "Jewish problem" due to their large Jewish populations, whereas the rest of Western Europe doesn't, describing this as Breivik's belief that "Jews are OK as long as there aren't too many of them" living in diaspora.
 Journalist Michelle Goldberg referred to Breivik as an "ardent Zionist" who "has nothing but contempt for the majority of Jewish people", arguing that his "embrace of Israel...far from being unique, is just the latest sign" that "in European politics, fascism and an aggressive sort of Zionism increasingly go together."
 Goldberg cites Islamophobia as a commonality between the State of Israel and "European white nationalists".

 During the Gaza war, the historian Stephen F. Eisenman of Northwestern University, writing in CounterPunch, said that it is false to equate all anti-Zionism with antisemitism, both due to the existence of Jewish anti-Zionists including himself, as well as "the existence of Zionists who are anti-Semites".
-Eisenman listed Alfred Balfour, Viktor Orbán, Vladimir Putin, Glenn Beck, Richard Spencer, and Donald Trump as examples of "Zionist anti-Semites".
+Eisenman listed Arthur Balfour, Viktor Orbán, Vladimir Putin, Glenn Beck, Richard B. Spencer and Donald Trump as examples of "Zionist anti-Semites".